Child Support Calculations in Florida

 - The number of children

 - The amount of money each parent pays for monthly health insurance

 - The amount of money each parent pays for monthly child care

 The combined income of both parents equals their gross income subtracted from allowable deductions.
 Gross income can include wages, bonuses, alimony, and self-employment income – essentially anything that is either earned or unearned.

 After the total of everything is added up, the court then divides the money between both parents based on their income.
 In many cases, the noncustodial parent is required to pay a higher amount of child support than the custodial parent.

 My firm is Board Certified in both marital and family law.
-From 2003 to 2010, I served as Chairman of Jax Bar Family Law Section, which gave me additional experience that is rare to find in other family law attorneys.
+From 2003 to 2010, I served as Chairman of Jax Bar Family Law Section, which gave me additional experience that is rare to find in other attorneys.

 Don't put your children at risk by failing to secure representation.
 Contact my firm today for your free case evaluation!